Zeke-OS/zeke/doc/sync.md

 ### Read-Copy-Update (RCU)

-A novel version of Read-Copy-Update that attemps to be more realtime friendly.
+A novel version of Read-Copy-Update that attempts to be more realtime friendly.